microsoft/PowerToys/README.md

 ### Other install methods

 There are [community-driven install methods](./doc/unofficialInstallMethods.md) such as Chocolatey and Scoop.
-You can find the install instructions if these are your preferred install solutions.
+If these are your preferred install solutions, you can find the install instructions there

 ## Contributing